Skip to content

 In the back seats there's enough room for our 6'3" test subject to sit behind his own driving position, and headroom is just fine too.

 Unlike many EVs, rear-seat passengers in the EV3 won't feel like their feet are trapped between a high floor and low front seat, and there's space enough for a big bottle in the rear door bins.
 A flat floor means the middle-rear seat is actually usable.
 A pair of USB-C sockets on the sides of the front seats will let your kids charge their tablets up for a non-stop stream of road-trip Paw Patrol.
-Delightful.
+No job is too big, no pup is too small, etc.

 Also useful for family duties is the EV3's big boot.
 At 460 litres it's above average for the class and has an adjustable boot floor so you can remove the load lip – ideal for sliding heavy objects in and out without rupturing your spleen.
 Downsides?
 The tailgate is only electrically operated on top-spec GT Line S models, and the parcel shelf is too big to fit under the boot floor when not in use, so you'll have to leave it at home.